jadecobra/python_tdd_exercises/source/classes/test_classes_attributes_methods.rst

         []
     )

-the terminal shows an :ref:`AssertionError` as the expected and real values do not match
+the terminal shows :ref:`AssertionError` as the expected and real values do not match

 .. _test_object_attributes_and_methods_green: